-The QS control limits apply to anyone who exerts control over QS, regardless of the means by which that control exerted.
-QS holders may or may not be directly involved with the fishing operation.
+The QS control limits apply to QS holders, among others, who may or may not be directly involved with the fishing operation.
 Currently there is limited information with which to determine the link between QS holders, vessel accounts, and vessel operations.
-Therefore, the following analysis presents information on how frequently the QS limits are close to binding for individuals and businesses as listed on QS accounts (including companies, corporations, estates, partnerships, incorporated, limited liability, not for profit, and trusts), and it makes no attempt to consider other types of control or the effects on vessel operations.
-Table 9 shows the number and percentage of the two types of entities holding QS of each species that were greater than 90 percent of, and thus close to and possibly restricted by, the QS control limit on December 13, 2016.
+Therefore, the following analysis presents information on how frequently the QS limits are close to binding for individuals and businesses as listed on QS accounts (including companies, corporations, estates, partnerships, incorporated, limited liability, not for profit, and trusts), and it makes no attempt to consider effects on vessel operations.
+Table 3-9 shows the number and percentage of the two types of entities holding QS of each species that were greater than 90 percent of, and thus close to and possibly restricted by, the QS control limit on December 13, 2016.

-Table 9 shows that relatively few entities are close to the QS control limits on individual species, based on records available in the Pacific Coast Fisheries Permit System.
-Four individuals are within 90 percent of the limit for POP north of 40°10' N. latitude and yelloweye rockfish, but represent only 1.83 percent and 1.88 percent of the total individuals known to hold QS of each species, respectively.
+Table 3-9 shows that relatively few entities are close to the QS control limits on individual species.
+Four individuals are within 90 percent of the limit for POP north of 40°10' N. latitude and yelloweye rockfish, but represent only 1.83 percent and 1.88 percent of the total individuals holding QS of each species, respectively.
 Ten distinct individuals are within 90 percent of the limit for at least one species (out of 247 distinct person QS owners/ total).
 Seven business entities are within 90 percent of the limit for shortspine thornyheads south of 34°27' N. latitude.
 Four businesses are within 90 percent of the limit for sablefish south of 36° N. latitude, and four businesses are within 90 percent of the limit for yelloweye rockfish.
 Again, the percentages of QS holders classified as businesses that these represent are small (3.83 percent, 2.21 percent, and 2.26 percent, respectively).
 Fourteen distinct businesses are within 90 percent of the limit for at least one species (out of 210 distinct business QS owners' total).

 The control limit for aggregate non-whiting QS is more binding than the sum of the individual limits.
-Any time a QS transfer is requested, the amount is checked against the amount of currently held QS as recorded in the Pacific Coast Fisheries Permit System, both individually and collectively, as well as the aggregate limit.
+Any time a QS transfer is requested, the amount is checked against the amount of currently held QS, both individually and collectively, as well as the aggregate limit.
 If the transfer would put the shareholder over the limit for any species or over the aggregate limit, the transfer would be rejected.
-Based on available data, the aggregate non-whiting QS control limit appears to be within 90 percent of binding for only three individuals (0.64 percent of 247 individuals who own QS) (Source: Pacific Coast Fisheries Permit System, which was queried on December 13, 2016).
+The aggregate non-whiting QS control limit is within 90 percent of binding for only three individuals (0.64 percent of 247).

-28 It is not obvious that any date of data query would be more or less relevant than any other, as QS sales can happen at any time.
+18 It is not obvious that any date of data query would be more or less relevant than any other, as QS sales can happen at any time.
 Thus, December 13, 2016, is used because it is the date of this analysis.